UXSoc/uxsoc-apps-cms/src/pages/index.md

   - description: ' '
     positions:
       - description: >-
-          The Vice President for Finance keeps the organization running with enough cash.
+          The VP for Finance keeps the organization running with enough cash.

           They **keep the organization’s financials in check**, and creates